 Vellum is different in a few important ways:

 It has tools, not just words.
 Your assistant can browse the web, read your files, run code, send emails, manage your calendar, and interact with dozens of services.
+It can also see your screen and control your Mac directly — clicking, typing, and navigating apps on your behalf through macOS accessibility APIs.
+Sensitive actions always require your approval first.
 It doesn't describe what you could do.
 It does it.

 It remembers you.
 Not just within a single conversation.
 Across days, weeks, months.
 Your preferences, your projects, your quirks.
 It builds a picture of who you are and uses that to help you better over time.

 It has its own identity.
-Your assistant isn't borrowing your email or your GitHub account.
-It has its own.
+Your assistant isn't borrowing yours.
+It can have its own email, its own GitHub account, its own Slack handle.
 When it sends an email on your behalf, the recipient knows they're talking to your assistant, not to you.
 Clear boundaries, no confusion.

 It's personal.
 Not a team tool.
 Not a shared resource.
 Not a Slack bot everyone in your company uses.
 It's your assistant, personalized to you, and nobody else can access it.

-A non-exhaustive list of things your assistant can handle:
+A non-exhaustive list of things your assistant can handle, organized by category:

 And if it can't do something?
 You can teach it.
 Skills are modular and extensible.
 More on that in Your First Skill.

-Transparency moment: Your assistant runs locally, but it thinks in the cloud.
-Your prompts and context are sent to an AI model provider (like Anthropic) to generate responses.
-This is the trade-off of having a smart local assistant.
+Transparency moment: Whether your assistant lives in Vellum Cloud or on your own machine, it thinks by talking to an AI model provider (like Anthropic).
+Your prompts and context are sent there to generate responses.
+This is the trade-off of a smart assistant.
 We'd rather tell you upfront than have you discover it in a footnote.